the-riptide/laravel-dynamic-dashboard/readme.md

 </code>

-You can set a new component to call, a new 'placeholder' text, a new 'title' to show up on the dashboard, and new validation 'rules'.
+You can set new 'placeholder' text, a new 'title' to show up on the dashboard, and new validation 'rules'.

+Another options is to specify a new 'component'.
+This will allow you to create a custom component which will be called instead of that model's standard component.

-For the dropdown, you can also specify the 'items' that will show up in the dropdown in the attributes array.
+For the dropdown, you also need to provide an additional array with the dropdown items. in the 'attributes section, create a sub array called 'items'.
+In there, specify your dropdown items.
 The key will be the value assigned to the select item  while the content is what will be displayed as the dropdown text.

 ### index